 - See and touch a real rocket on the University of Alaska Fairbanks campus

-- Use an ice bridge (December to March when the river is frozen)
+- Use an ice bridge at your own risk between December and March when the river is frozen

 - Pick blueberries in the wild.
 Be careful and remember that running around in the wild means that you may end up as part of the food chain